niallpaterson/gh-issue-manager/README.md

 # Github issue manager

 React app that uses the github API to display repository issues.

-For each issue associated with a given repository, the title and, if they exist, body and labels associated with that issue are diaplyed.
+For each issue associated with a given repository the title and, if they exist, its body and labels are diaplyed.

 A complete list of the selected repositories labels are also displayed.

 For each label, an appropriately contrasting text color is assigned based on its background color.

 ## Usage